CastleCSS/castlecss-icons/README.md

 ![CastleCSS logo @CastleCss.com](https://www.doordarius.nl/castlecss-logo-250.png)

 ## CastleCSS Framework
-The buttons files are part of the [Full CastleCSS Package](https://github.com/CastleCSS/castlecss), you need this, the [castlecss-core](https://github.com/CastleCSS/castlecss) or create your own variables files in order to make castlecss-icons work.
+The icon package is part of the [CastleCSS Meta Package](https://github.com/CastleCSS/castlecss), you need this, the [castlecss-core](https://github.com/CastleCSS/castlecss) or create your own variables files in order to make castlecss-icons work.

+Even easier: Download the [CastleCSS Boilerplate](https://www.github.com/CastleCSS/castlecss-boilerplate).
+All Packages are included + examples and project setup

 ## How to install
+- Download the [CastleCSS Boilerplate](https://www.github.com/CastleCSS/castlecss-boilerplate).
+All Packages are included + examples and project setup
 - Install via [NPM](https://www.npmjs.com/): ```npm install castlecss-icons```
 - Require it in your own NPMJS package
 - Download or clone the package